momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Whenever the player lands, they will be slowed for however much time is left on the timer.
 The severity of the slowdown is also proportional to how much time is left on the timer, so you will move slower at the beginning of the timer compared to near the end of the timer.
 For reference, if a player jumps and lands on flat ground about 0.66 seconds or about half the time is taken.
 This means that jumping up to something slows you down longer and harder since you land earlier while jumping to something beneath will slow you less for a shorter duration or not at all if the timer completely expires.
+>[!IMPORTANT]
-**The slowdown affects both horizontal and vertical movement: running is slower but also your jump height is reduced**.
+>The slowdown affects both horizontal and vertical movement: running is slower but also your jump height is reduced

 A Bhop, even a perfect one, does not circumvent the vertical movement penalty: Bhops will always get smaller height compared to a normal jump, unless the Bhop was done after falling long enough to expire the stamina timer, or the Bhop was done after walking off a platform rather than jumping off.
 Thus, Bhops may not always give you the best distance or be able to reach high places, but it is important to keep the exceptions in mind.
 For speedrunning getting around this stamina is a top priority for optimizing runs.
 For completion players only certain types of platforms make stamina a cause for concern, namely ones that are too small or awkward to get a running start from a standstill.